kyma-project/api-gateway/docs/user/custom-resources/apirule/04-10-apirule-custom-resource.md

     noAuth: true
     path: /anything/{**}
 ```
-To get the `POST` method to work on the path `/anything/one`, you need to define separate rules for overlapping methods and paths as shown below:
+To use the `POST` method on the path `/anything/one`, you must define separate rules for overlapping methods and paths.
+See the following example:
 ```yaml
 ...
 rules: